Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 Dill Weed1 tablespoon

 With your dry brine mixture ready, you can now proceed to the next step of curing your salmon fillet.
-Remember, the key to perfect smoked salmon dry brine lies in the careful preparation of the brine solution.
+Remember, the key to perfectly smoked dry-brined salmon lies in the careful preparation of the brine solution.

 smoked salmon dry brineHow to Brine Salmon